 In the books, Hari Seldon does put humanity back on a stable footing.
 He creates a society which is heavily controlled by his psycho historical predictions.
 These were made years before and the predictions are sealed only to be revealed at certain points.
 At each point, the power of psychohistory is driven home by the incredible accuracy of the predictions.
 Hari Seldon is kind of remotely running society from the grave with these predictions made years and years before.

 However, a random event finally throws the psychohistory predictions off kilter.
 One could actually make the case the pandemic has shown how a “random” event cannot be easily encoded into models or predicted by artificial intelligence.
 Watching the stock market these days is proof enough of how crazy markets have become making it very difficult for the investing-bots.
-The best investing AI algorithms may actually rival Hari Seldon in their ability to make predictions
+The best investing AI algorithms may actually rival Hari Seldon in their ability to make predictions about global behaviors